 Every opportunity is a measure of their intelligence — do I look smart, how will I be judged, what if others find my ideas dumb.
 With a single-minded focus on validating themselves, all their actions are rooted in establishing their worth.
 Every mistake hurts their reputation and every failure is a reflection of their competence.
 They care less about learning and more about proving themselves.
 Their sense of morality sometimes takes a hit as they resort to brutal behaviors — demeaning others by yelling, insulting, controlling, or taking undue credit — all in an attempt to boost their self-esteem.

-Carol Dweck, professor of Psychology at Stanford University summarised this unfortunate reality from Morgan McCall’s book High Flyers:
+Carol Dweck, professor of Psychology at Stanford University summarized this unfortunate reality from Morgan McCall’s book High Flyers:

 What Do Organizations Do with Such People?